gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 Profile.json
 ------------

-This service allows to obtain elevation information for a polyline.
+This service allows to obtain elevation information for a polyline. **Note: this service is not freely accessible (fee required)**.

 URL
 ^^^